How to Grow Marijuana Outdoors

 With many states legalizing recreational marijuana use, backyard gardeners are starting to cultivate plants outdoors

 Cannabis was grown as any other kitchen garden plant when Humboldt farmers first started to cultivate it as part of the back-to-the-land movement of the ‘70s.
-California’s progression toward legalization over the last decade has made it easier for cannabis farmers to share their knowledge with you today.
+California’s progression toward legalization over the last decade has made it easier for cannabis farmers to share their knowledge of how to grow marijuana with you today.

 Davies is a second-generation cannabis farmer, currently based in Humboldt County.
 He’s a co-founder of Humboldt Legends, a benefit corporation of about 30 farms in Humboldt County who have pioneered organic methods for growing cannabis outdoors.

-Below, Davies shares his best practices for incorporating cannabis plants in your garden.
+Below, Davies shares his best practices for how to grow marijuana and incorporating cannabis plants in your garden.

-- Cannabis is the only annual plant with distinct genders: male, female, and hermaphrodite.
+- Cannabis is dioecious; that is, the plants have distinct genders: male, female, and hermaphrodite.
 You only use the female plant for its flower, but you still use male plants for pollinating / reproducing.
 Separate select males and keep them far away from the female plants.
 If you keep male and hermaphrodite plants near your females, your yield will still be fully flowered, yet rife with seeds.
 (While a seed-filled yield is useful for breeding future harvests, seedy bud isn’t a desired outcome for consumption; users pick the seeds out before smoking or processing the flower for edibles or concentrates.)

 - Each plant can yield one to ten pounds of flower and trim.
 The plant can grow up to 15 feet tall depending on the strain and the maintenance of the plant.